 - While it’s uncommon to develop a medical condition during childhood, some parents choose to protect their baby’s insurability, just in case.

-For example, buying life insurance as a cancer patient can be tricky.
+For example, buying life insurance as a cancer patient is often tricky.
 At the end of the day, your decision on whether to protect your child’s insurability is a personal choice.

 Key Takeaway: Be sure to collaborate with an experienced independent agent to find the best company to structure your baby’s policy.
 Not all companies and policies are created equally.